neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 * atomic `index_part.json` update in S3, as per guarantee that S3 PUT is atomic
 * local timeline dir state:
   * irrelevant for layer map content => irrelevant for atomic updates / crash consistency
-  * if we crash after index part PUT, local layer files will be used, so, no on-demand downloads neede for them
+  * if we crash after index part PUT, local layer files will be used, so, no on-demand downloads needed for them
   * if we crash before index part PUT, local layer files will be deleted

 ## Trade-Offs